de-soot/mc-fps-jvm-args/README.md

 // If you do not know how to set your Minecraft JVM arguments, there are many tutorials online that show you how.
+// If there aren't any tutorials for your Minecraft launcher, poke around and you should find a text box labeled with something about JVM arguments.

 # Read these first to customise the JVM arguments to suit your system :